Troubleshooting a Leaking Chest Freezer

 There are not that many serviceable or changeable parts inside a chest freezer.
 It contains evaporator coils, condenser coils, a compressor, a compressor overload, a relay, and a thermostat.
 These are the basic moving parts of a chest freezer but some of them are not serviceable.

 The condenser coils condense the water and the evaporator coils disperse excess water caused by the freezing process.
-The compressor is a heating component which compresses excess water and recycles it through the system.
+The compressor is a heating component that compresses excess water and recycles it through the system.

 Step 2 - Defrost

 Remove the contents of your chest freezer and place them in an alternative area to keep them frozen.
 Unplug and defrost your chest freezer before you do any troubleshooting or maintenance.
-Wipe and clean the inside of the freezer so that when you plug it back in it will be free of any grime or lose bits of debris.
+Wipe and clean the inside of the freezer so that when you plug it back in it will be free of any grime or loose bits of debris.
 A clean freezer will also help to promote visibility when it comes to fixing leaks.

 Step 3 - Find the Leak